ElianCordoba/softwareontheroad/src/content/ideal-nodejs-project-structure.md

   The simple API endpoint that creates a user right now, may want to call third-party services, maybe to an analytics service, or maybe start an email sequence.

-  Sooner than later, that simple "create" operation will be doing several things, and you will endup with 1000 lines of code, all in a single function.
+  Sooner than later, that simple "create" operation will be doing several things, and you will end up with 1000 lines of code, all in a single function.

   That violates the principle of single responsibility.